ermongroup/cs228-notes/inference/map/index.md

 Integer linear programming (ILP) is an extension of linear programming in which we also require that $$\bfx \in \{0, 1\}^n$$.
 Unfortunately, this makes optimization considerably more difficult, and ILP is in general NP-hard.
 Nonetheless, there are many heuristics for solving ILP problems in practice, and commercial solvers can handle instances with thousands of variables or more.

 One of the main techniques for solving ILP problems is *rounding*.
 The idea of rounding is to relax the requirement that $$\bfx \in \{0, 1\}^n$$ into $$0 \leq \bfx \leq 1$$, solve the resulting LP, and then round the LP solution to its nearest integer value.
-This approach works suprisingly well in practice and has theoreetical guarantees for some classes of ILPs.
+This approach works surprisingly well in practice and has theoretical guarantees for some classes of ILPs.

 ### Formulating MAP inference as ILP